 Freezer space is also key, unless you have quite a few mouths to feed.
 I froze quite a few recipes and later used them for Meal Trains when friends had babies, and easy meals to defrost for ourselves.

-This is a very difficult question, to which I wish I had a better answer for you.
-My spouse and I spend a rather generous amount on groceries to begin with, so we didn’t notice very much of a change, maybe an extra $50-$100, depending upon the month.
+This is a very difficult question.
+My spouse and I spend a generous amount on groceries to begin with, so we didn’t notice very much of a change, maybe an extra $50-$100, depending upon the month.

-We did notice we were spending a fair bit more on fresh herbs.
+We spent more on fresh herbs.
 (Side note: For Christmas, I bought my spouse an aerogarden and we have been very impressed with how well it has produced for us, we wished we had it when I was taking the course.)
-With many of the herbs, I can only purchase them in large bundles and we ended up wasting a lot by not drying and storing them fast enough, after using the fresh portions.
+I can only purchase herbs in large bundles.
+We ended up wasting a lot by not drying and storing them fast enough.

-I live in a small town with two grocery stores, which was still sufficient for most of my needs.
-Most of the fresh ingredients needed by recipes were fairly general.
+I live in a small town with two grocery stores, which was sufficient for most of my needs.
+Most of the fresh ingredients were common.
 I opted not to make the fried lotus root chips, which were optional, because I couldn’t buy any here.
-The students of Rouxbe are around the globe, which they know, and they are happy to help you find substitutes, but most of the recipes ask for generally available items.
+The students of Rouxbe are around the globe, which they know, and they are happy to help you find substitutes.
+Most of the recipes ask for generally available items.
 Some of the more obscure items are non-perishable, and Amazon is your friend.
 Black vinegar was one of the things I struggled to find, even in the city.
 I also wasn’t able to get star anise locally.
 I buy nuts and seeds twice a year from a wholesaling company, so had raw cashews in my pantry already, but they are an example of something you may need to purchase online.

 Some cuts of meat will likely be pricier than what you are used to buying.
 I was lucky that we had fresh salmon from a fishing trip in our freezer, but buying those, for example, would have set me back $30.
 There’s a roast (I made elk from my freezer), plus some higher quality cuts required.
-On the flip side, a lot of the soup recipes are very affordable, as well as some of the homemade pasta dishes and chicken dishes.
+On the flip side, a lot of the soup, pasta and chicken recipes are very affordable.

 If you have a modest to lower grocery budget, or a pantry that’s not fully stocked with spices and baking supplies, you can expect to spend up to twice as much as you currently do on food.
 It is in part because of the sheer volume of food you will produce while taking the course!